 While you could manually install WordPress in a subdirectory, GridPane will not support it and definitely won’t condone it.
 Things might not work if you do it.

 - It’s NGINX, not Apache (UPDATE: Openlightspeed has been added!)

 You may not care about this, but if you have a bunch of custom .htaccess code, you will have to convert that to NGINX directives.

 - There are limitations for WordPress Multisite

-GridPane’s automatic backups don’t work on Multisite, but they recommend All-In-One WP Migration instead to do that (they provide the MultiSite extension at no additional cost).
-Another quirk is that uploading of plugin or theme zip files doesn’t work on Multisite if you have “www” routing enabled.
+GridPane’s automatic backups don’t work on Multisite, but it’s on the roadmap.
+Uploading of plugin or theme zip files doesn’t work on Multisite if you have “www” routing enabled.
 You can either upload by FTP or temporarily disable “www”.
-I’ve found a few other quirks with “www” routing such as not being able to save parameters in Duplicator Pro.
-The workaround is to temporarily disable “www” in multisite if something doesn’t work either with www enabled on Multisite; it looks for the non-www version of the URL and runs into CORS policy errors.
+I’ve found a few other quirks with “www” routing such as not being able to save parameters in Duplicator Pro or in the Sucuri WordPress plugin.
+Sucuri site scan doesn’t work either with www enabled on Multisite; it looks for the non-www version of the URL and runs into CORS policy errors.

 - GridPane’s minimum suggested server memory is 2GB